wuchalejs/wuchale/.changeset/ripe-lemons-cross.md

 "wuchale": patch
 ---

-Fix switch statements not being visited #198
+Fix switch and try statements not being visited #198